Chelsoconn/210/test_prep.md

       //We assigned an Anonymous Function in a Variable, then we used that variable to invoke the function by adding parentheses () at the end.

       //Note: Even if your function was named, you can use the variable name to invoke it.
 Naming it will be helpful when debugging your code.
 But it won't affect the way we invoke it.

+      function foo(bar) {
+        console.log(bar, bar, bar);
+      }

+      let bar = foo;

+      foo("hello"); // prints "hello hello hello"
+      bar("hi");    // prints "hi hi hi

+      //We can actually assign another variable to the function name and call the function by the other variable name
       ```

   - When you pass a function as an argument to another function, that other  function can call the function represented by the argument.